kapilgarg1996/roadrunner/README.md

 2. install `virtualenv` by typing `sudo pip install --upgrade virtualenv`

+3. Clone roadrunner from your forked directory.

-3. create a _virtual environment_ by typing `virtualenv venv` inside your project directory
+4. create a _virtual environment_ by typing `virtualenv venv` inside your project directory

-4. switch to the _virtual environment_ by typing `source venv/bin/activate` inside your project directory
+5. switch to the _virtual environment_ by typing `source venv/bin/activate` inside your project directory

-5. install the dependencies by running `pip install -r requirements.txt`
+6. install the dependencies by running `pip install -r requirements.txt`

-6. install mysql
+7. install mysql
   1. `sudo apt-get update`
   2. `sudo apt-get install mysql-server-5.5`

-### Steps for setup

-1. Clone roadrunner

-2. Go to directory where you cloned roadrunner and create a virtual environment by typing `virtualenv roadrunner`

-3. Go to roadrunner and activate the environment by typing `source bin/activate`
+### Setup database

-4. Create database tables by running `python manage.py makemigrations` and then `python manage.py migrate`
+1. Create database tables by running `python manage.py makemigrations` and then `python manage.py migrate`

-5. collect admin static files by running `python manage.py collectstatic`
+2. collect admin static files by running `python manage.py collectstatic`

+3. create superuser for your project by running the command `python manage.py createsuperuser` (_as i know, your username and password must be same for django admin interface and for mysql_)

 ### Testing the URL's